Round vs. Square Wood Tables For Restaurants

 First of all, square wood tables are perfect for locations that are square shaped.
 Not only that, but square wood tables maintain a strong symmetrical balance in your restaurant, so your guests do not feel bent out of shape, in a sense.
 They are also durable enough to be used with hairpin table legs, which bring a unique aspect to any decor space.

-Square wood tables also makes setting up tables for larger groups easier.
+Square tables also makes setting up tables for larger groups easier.
 All you have to do is put two tables together.
-The aesthetics of square wood tables can also make conversation among guests more relaxing and comfortable.
+The aesthetics of wood tables can also make conversation among guests more relaxing and comfortable.